 Variety described the film as the best Bond entry since Casino Royale and the send-off that Craig deserved.
 The Hollywood Reporter and The Wrap also praised the film, calling it surprisingly devastating and emotional like few Bond films before it.

 WhattoWatch's own Todd Gilchrist describes No Time to Die as "probably the best 'last Daniel Craig Bond movie'" we could have gotten but he did notice a few cracks in what is the longest-running Bond movie in franchise history.

 How to watch ‘No Time to Die’?

-No Time to Die will play exclusively in theaters when it is released in Oct.
+No Time to Die played exclusively in theaters when it was first released on Oct.
 8. While there were rumors throughout the pandemic about the likes of Netflix or Apple TV Plus bidding big for the rights to stream the film, no deal was struck.
 Even after Amazon acquired MGM’s library, which holds many James Bond films, the producers were adamant that No Time to Die would have its debut on the big screen, as would future films in the series.

 Almost as big as the actual movie itself are the theme songs that play over the opening credits of each Bond film.
 Some of the best that the franchise has had include Adele’s Oscar-winning “Skyfall,” Shirley Bassey’s “Goldfinger,” Sam Smith’s “Writing’s on the Wall,” Paul McCartney’s “Live and Let Die” and others from the likes of Madonna, Duran Duran, Tina Turner and Gladys Knight.

-So who’s joining that impressive roster of musicians to lend their voices to the James Bond franchise?
+So who joined that impressive roster of musicians to lend their voices to the James Bond franchise?
 None other than Billie Eilish.